 Rehydrating: My biggest objection to dehydrated foods is the time it takes to prepare them, which can take from 20-30 minutes usually in boiling water.
 This isn't an issue unless, in a crisis situation, time is short and fuel for cooking is scarce or non-existent.
 Yes, some foods can be rehydrated with cold water, but how long would it have to sit in cold water to make it edible?
 I haven't tested that.
 So for long term use that may include a catastrophe, I prefer freeze dried.
 (Comparing rehydrating jerky or raisins, as some websites do, is a false comparison of freeze dried and dehydrated foods.
 No one rehydrates jerky or raisins.)

 There is little difference in the uses of both dehydrated and freeze dried foods.
 Both can be used in every day cooking.
 You probably use dehydrated foods with every meal you prepare with foods such as pasta, rice, packaged sauces, spices, cereals, sugar, dry milk, mashed potato flakes, dried onions, onion soup packages — probably many more when you think about it.

 Most preparedness stores I'm familiar with and use frequently have very few dehydrated "dinners" — most only freeze-dry full meals.
-The majority of their products are individual cans of potatoes, carrots, rice, pasta, as well as pantry items like baking powder, baking soda, cinnamon, sauces and gravies.
+The majority of the dehydrated products are individual cans of potatoes, carrots, rice, pasta, as well as pantry items like baking powder, baking soda, cinnamon, sauces and gravies.